TomPatterson9/gildedrp/public/rules.md

 - If you find a bug or something that is considered an exploit, bring it to the staff's attention immediately.
 Not reporting this is grounds for a ban.

-# Powergaming:
+# Powergaming

 - Powergaming is defined as the act of always having to win through any means or at any cost.
-Powergaming includes, but is not limited to:
+Powergaming includes, but is not limited to

 - Putting a camp storage or chest right next to where you are mining or farming can be powergaming if you “teleport” goods by moving your camp and skipping the use of a wagon.